 Recent Exchange Hacks and Why Insurance Matters

-Foul play exists in all industries and cryptocurrency is no different.
+Foul play exists in all industries and digital assets is no different.
 With a currency that exists on the internet, hackers will try to steal it.
 This is inevitable.
-Fortunately, cryptocurrency is exceptionally secure.
-Cryptocurrency exchanges, on the other hand, are not as secure.
+Fortunately, digital assets is exceptionally secure. digital assets currency exchanges, on the other hand, are not as secure.

 Let us look into why exchanges are so hackable.
 It is a rather simple reason.
-Any crypto exchange is a centralized centre point of failure.
+Any digital assets exchange is a centralized centre point of failure.
 It is vulnerable by design.
-They are, in essence, centralized web applications with functions to execute transactions and one or a few big crypto wallets inside.
+They are, in essence, centralized web applications with functions to execute transactions and one or a few big digital assets wallets inside.
 Exchanges are prone to the same kind of security problems as that of all other websites.
 All the usual application aspects such as frontend JS, mobile app, terminals and such on the client-side, and APIs and data repositories on the back end need to be protected.

-That being said, there have been several cases of cryptocurrency exchange hacks in recent times.
-Hackers have stolen vast sums of money in the form of various cryptocurrency exchanges hacks.
+That being said, there have been several cases of digital assets exchange hacks in recent times.
+Hackers have stolen vast sums of money in the form of various digital assets exchanges hacks.

 Instances of Hacks in Recent Times